 - a.
 Yes Are there any prerequisites? - a.
-If yes, which ones?

-DRVM 712V Physiology or similar

-b.
-Why or why not?
+If yes, which ones? - Successful completion of the previous year - b.
+Why or why not? - Students entering DRVM program will have qualified credits - b.

-Students will need basic physiology knowledge

-- b.
 YES Is this course restricted to a specific major? - a.
 If yes, which major?
-Doctor of Veterinary Medicine

-5. Proposed course frequency [Modification requested?
+Doctor of Veterinary Medicine - 5.
+Proposed course frequency [Modification requested?
 Yes/No]